alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 The network was almost dismantled, but the company was acquired by a third party which appears to be strengthening coverage.

+In any case we need a way for the drone to send us telemetry.
+My nascent [Avis Telemetry project](https://avistel.es/) may be quite useful to store remote data, and it can also be used to change configuration parameters whenever there is an internet connection.

 ## 🪧 Politics

 Finally, how will we avoid to be shot down while in transit?